Universal momentum distributions for the spin-singlet NN channels

 $ C_{pp} $ $ 2.91\pm 0.16 $ 3.1 $ 3.12\pm 0.03 $ $ 2.98\pm 0.05 $

 aThe data on the distribution in $ ^3 {\rm{He}}$ are obtained by digitizing the figure in Ref.
-[13], so that the results are given without errors.
+[13] so that the results are given without errors.

 Table 2.
 Nuclear contacts for $ ^3 {\rm{He}}$ for different models of $ NN $ and $ 3N $ interaction.

 Now, having the UMD for the singlet channel $ \rho_v(k) $, one can compare the normalized momentum $ pp $-distributions in $ ^3 {\rm{He}}$ at $ Q = 0 $ with these UMDs and find the corresponding nuclear contacts $ C_{pp} $.
-Fig. 10 shows such a comparison for the four interaction models considered.
-Here the ratios of the $ pp $-distributions to the corresponding UMDs become nearly constant at values of $ k\geq 2.3 $ fm-1.
-In Figure, we show the UMDs multiplied by the corresponding nuclear contacts $ C_{pp} $ the values of which are given in Table 2 and are close to 3.
+Figure 10 shows such a comparison for the four interaction models considered.
+Here, the ratios of the $ pp $-distributions to the corresponding UMDs become nearly constant at values of $ k\geq 2.3 $ fm-1.
+In this figure, we show the UMDs multiplied by the corresponding nuclear contacts $ C_{pp} $, the values of which are given in Table 2 and are close to 3.

 As mentioned above, the values of the nuclear contacts found for the $ np $-pairs are consistent with the results of Ref.
 [9].
 However, these values of both $ np $- and $ pp $-nuclear contacts differ from those given in Ref.
 [5] because the definitions of the corresponding UMDs and nuclear contacts are different there 3 (see also the relations between momentum distributions in Appendix A).

-Thus, we have shown that the nuclear contacts for the $ ^3 {\rm{He}}$ nucleus, calculated with respect to the two-particle UMD corresponding to a virtual state are indeed almost identical for $ NN $ interactions, nevertheless the high-momentum components of the momentum distributions for those interactions differ significantly at $ k>p_0 $.
-Based on the results of the contact formalisms [5, 9], one may expect that this property will keep for heavier nuclei.
+Thus, we have shown that the nuclear contacts for the $ ^3 {\rm{He}}$ nucleus, calculated with respect to the two-particle UMD corresponding to a virtual state, are indeed almost identical for $ NN $ interactions; nevertheless, the high-momentum components of the momentum distributions for those interactions differ significantly at $ k>p_0 $.
+Based on the results of the contact formalisms [5, 9], one may expect that this property will hold for heavier nuclei.

 VI.
 SUMMARY

-$ ({\rm{i}}) $ The distribution is given by the square integrable function and does not depend on the boundary of the high-momentum region $ p_0 $.
+$ ({\rm{i}}) $ The distribution does not depend on the boundary of the high-momentum region $ p_0 $.

-$ ({\rm{ii}}) $ One can introduce a two-nucleon short-range constant $ a_2^v $ for spin-singlet channels, which characterizes the $ NN $ interaction with respect to high-momentum components of wave functions, similar to the value $ a_2^d $, well known for the deuteron channel.
+$ ({\rm{ii}}) $ One can introduce two-nucleon short-range constants $ a_2^v $ for spin-singlet channels, which characterize the $ NN $ interaction with respect to high-momentum components of wave functions, similar to the value $ a_2^d $, which is well known for the deuteron channel.

-$ ({\rm{iii}}) $ The ratio $ a_2^{v(pp)}/a_2^d $ differs for various realistic $ NN $ models and allows to estimate differences in ratios of $ pp $-and $ np $-momentum distributions in nuclei.
+$ ({\rm{iii}}) $ The ratio $ a_2^{v(pp)}/a_2^d $ differs for various realistic $ NN $ models and allows us to estimate differences in ratios of $ pp $- and $ np $-momentum distributions in nuclei.

-$ ({\rm{iv}}) $ In the low-momentum region, the momentum distribution for the virtual state depends only on the on-shell characteristics of the $ NN $-system, such as the wave number $ \varkappa $ and the scattering length, which are the same for all realistic $ NN $ interaction models.
-Thus, the introduced UMDs turn out to be the same for different models in the momentum region of 0.2-0.6 fm−1, exhibiting obvious differences at high momenta.
+$ ({\rm{iv}}) $ In the low-momentum region, the momentum distribution for the virtual state depends only on the on-shell characteristics of the $ NN $-system, such as the wave number $ \varkappa $ and scattering length, which are the same for all realistic $ NN $ interaction models.
+Thus, the introduced UMDs turn out to be the same for different models in the momentum region of 0.2−0.6 fm−1, exhibiting obvious differences at high momenta.

-$ ({\rm{v}}) $ Due to the previous property, the nuclear contacts calculated relatively to the introduced UMDs should be nearly the same for different realistic $ NN $ interactions.
+$ ({\rm{v}}) $ Due to the previous property, the nuclear contacts calculated relative to the introduced UMDs should be nearly the same for different realistic $ NN $ interactions.

 The suggested spin-singlet universal distributions based on the momentum distribution for the virtual state can be considered as a supplement to the contact formalism presented in Ref.
 [9] for the triplet $ np $ distributions.
-Since the proposed UMDs do not depend on the high momentum boundary $ p_0 $, one can expect that our formalism will be suitable for calculations with $ NN $ models using various “low-k” approximations.
-In particular, the nuclear $ pp $-contacts for such interactions would be the same as for other realistic $ NN $ models, since the momentum distributions for the virtual state are nearly identical at low momenta for all realistic $ NN $ interactions.
+Because the proposed UMDs do not depend on the high-momentum boundary $ p_0 $, one can expect that our formalism will be suitable for calculations with $ NN $ models using various "low-k" approximations.
+In particular, the nuclear $ pp $-contacts for such interactions would be the same as for other realistic $ NN $ models, as the momentum distributions for the virtual state are nearly identical at low momenta for all realistic $ NN $ interactions.
 One may assume that the contacts will not depend on the cut-off parameters for this type of $ NN $ potentials as well.

 APPENDIX A. RELATION BETWEEN DIFFERENT UNIVERSAL DISTRIBUTIONS